NOT-LPC/notlpc-concept/content/about/our-meetings.md

 ---
-title: "Our Meetings"
+title: "Our meetings"
-linktitle: "Our Meetings"
+linktitle: "Our meetings"
 description: "North of Tyne Local Pharmaceutical Committee usually meets on the first Wednesday of Jan, Mar, May, Jul, Sep and Nov"
-date: 2018-07-07
+date: 2018-09-01
-publishdate: 2018-07-07
+publishdate: 2018-09-01
-lastmod: 2018-07-07
+lastmod: 2018-09-01
 categories: ["about"]
 tags: ["lpc-meetings", "lpc"]
 menu:
   about:
     parent: "about"
-    weight: 40
+    weight: 30
-weight: 40
+weight: 30
-sections_weight: 40
+sections_weight: 30
 draft: false
 aliases: []
 toc: false
 ---

 Community pharmacy contractors are welcome to observe our meetings.
-We also welcome representatives of our stakeholders to meet and present to the committee.
+We invite representatives of our stakeholders to meet and present to the committee.
 If you would like to attend a committee meeting, please email [lpc@northoftynelpc.com](mailto:lpc@northoftynelpc.com).

 ## 2018 Meeting Dates